Kenbridge-tech/Security-Incident-Report-YummyRecipesForMe.com/README.md

 - Running the file redirected them to a **malicious clone site**: `greatrecipesforme.com`.
 - Customers later reported **slow systems** and suspicious downloads.

-I used a **tcpdump log** to analyze the attack sequence and document what happened.
+I used a provided **tcpdump log** to analyze the attack sequence and document what happened.

 ---